 You can start this Utah National Parks Road Trip from Las Vegas, Salt Lake City, or Denver because they have the biggest airports in the area and great connections.

 In our itinerary, we suggest starting in Las Vegas.
 Why?
 Las Vegas has great flight connections, both domestic and international, at excellent prices.
 Moreover, most people choose this city as the start of their Southwest travels.
 We have started our Utah road trips in Las Vegas several times and can recommend this scenario.
 But the same Utah Road Trip Itinerary can start and end from Salt Lake City or Denver.
 There is also a wide selection of rentals at excellent prices in Las Vegas.
 We have used Alamo many times, which we recommend.
-But it’s also worth comparing prices and offers from other rentals on TripAdvisor or CheapOair.
+But it’s also worth comparing prices and offers from other rentals on TripAdvisor or Rentalcars.

 Moreover, if you dream of a camper trip, we highly recommend RVshare, which has great options.
 We also traveled in an RV for many months, and we love this type of road trip.
+But, to be honest with you – this Utah road trip itinerary is intense.
+A motorhome trip takes a little more time.
+So if you only have seven days, we recommend a car.
+The RV is a good option if you have at least 10-14 days for your Utah road trip.

 How many days do you need for the Utah National Parks Road Trip?

 7 days is the minimum; the optimal time is 2 weeks.
 You can spend over a week in each park, as we have so far.
 But we know that not everyone has that much time.
-The 7-day trip will be very intense and will require the self-discipline to see all the recommended places.
+The 7-day trip will be very intense and will require self-discipline to see all the recommended places.
 This is a great option if you are short on time and want to visit Utah national parks for the first time.
 So, if you can, extend your stay to 10 or 14 days, that you can really explore the fabulous national parks of Utah.

 Below you will find the 7 Day Utah National Parks Road Trip Itinerary in short, and then a detailed description of each day, with: